pnpm/pnpm/packages/pnpm/README.md

 ### pnpm CLI

 Just use pnpm in place of npm.
-For instance, to install run:
+For instance, to install, run:

 ```
 pnpm install